Explore the insights and advice from recent young alumni below.

 I am not a particularly ambitious chef.
 But I love a burrito--it feels approachable because it's really just one meal that includes all the food groups, rather than feeling overwhelmed by cooking an entree and a bunch of sides separately.
 And you can put all kinds of different stuff in it; get creative with different cooked veggies instead of the same meat every time and try new spices!
 I had more of an Asian Fusion burrito the other day instead of my typical Mexican burrito and it was delicious!
 ‘23

-I buy precut frozen vegetables, which are cheaper and more nutritious, and you don't have to worry about them going bad for months.
-I also cook my rice or pasta for the week on Sundays and separate them into little Tupperware, so on a busy weekday night all I need to do is to microwave my pre-portioned rice and some veggies and it takes less than 10 minutes.
-'16
+I buy precut frozen vegetables, which are cheaper and more nutritious, and you don’t have to worry about them going bad for months.
+I also cook my rice or pasta for the week on Sundays and separate them into little Tupperware, so on a busy weekday night all I need to do is to microwave my pre-portioned rice and some veggies, and it takes less than 10 minutes. ’16

-Start simple and use recipes at first!
+Start simple and use recipes first!
 Pinterest is a lifesaver.
-Once you're comfortable with the basics, you can start playing around with new flavors/more adventurous recipes.
+Once you’re comfortable with the basics, you can start playing around with new flavors/more adventurous recipes.
 Also, buy an Instant Pot.
 Like, right now.
-Will save your life and your time.
-'19
+Will save your life and your time. ’19

-Not necessarily a recipe, but a great way to save money is to cook a large batch of something that freezes well, and freeze it in individual serving sizes.
+Not necessarily a recipe, but a great way to save money is to cook a large batch of something that freezes well and freeze it in individual serving sizes.
 I like to freeze lasagna or enchiladas.
-That way, instead of spending $15-plus on takeout when you're busy, you can just take something out of your freezer.
-It saves a lot of money!
-'18
+That way, instead of spending $15-plus on takeout when you’re busy, you can just take something out of your freezer.
+It saves a lot of money! ’18

 Trader Joe’s is key!
 It’s not about making everything crazy, but just about combining things.
 I always keep staple items in my fridge that I know I can always reach to and put in something. ’18